Introduction

 Link to Hair Loss Treatment

-Because DHT is a major cause of androgenetic alopecia (pattern baldness), saw palmetto is often used as a natural alternative to finasteride, without the side effects
+DHT is a primary cause of androgenetic alopecia (pattern baldness), so saw palmetto is usually taken as a natural substitute to finasteride, without the side-effects

 How Saw Palmetto Works in the Body